 Sepsis

 A failure to diagnose and treat an acute medical condition can also lead to brain damage.
 Misdiagnosis can also have the same result.
-Examples of these acute conditions include:
+Examples of these acute conditions include:- Heart attack

 - Stroke